-Awards recognise the life and work skills learners gain from activities they may already be taking part in at school, college, or elsewhere — such as sport, mentoring, voluntary work, or fundraising activities.
+Awards recognise the life and work skills students gain from activities they may already be taking part in at school, college, or elsewhere — such as sport, mentoring, voluntary work, or fundraising activities.
 In common with some other qualifications in SQA’s portfolio, they have been designed to recognise wider achievement.
-As such, they will generally tend to be considered by HEPs as qualifications that help learners develop a range of additional skills or wider achievements that will complement their learning journey in the Senior Phase of Curriculum for Excellence.
+As such, they will generally tend to be considered by HEPs as qualifications that help students develop a range of additional skills or wider achievements that will complement their learning journey in the Senior Phase of Curriculum for Excellence.

 Awards are not the standard entry requirement for Scottish applicants to Scottish universities but, along with other qualifications at SCQF Level 6, may be used to help facilitate entry to short-cycle higher education (HE), such as Higher National Certificates (HNCs) and Higher National Diplomas (HNDs), offered in some Scottish HEPs.
 Some universities may also consider them – alongside achievement at Higher – for entry to certain HE programmes.

 Awards also provide access to employment, further education, and training.

-Awards are aimed at developing learners’ knowledge and understanding and, where appropriate, practical experience of a given area of education.
+Awards are aimed at developing students’ knowledge and understanding and, where appropriate, practical experience of a given area of education.